crossplane/crossplane/docs/reference/composition.md

 ### Mixing and Matching Providers

 Crossplane has providers for many things in addition to the big clouds.
-Take a look at [github.com/crossplane-contrib][crossplane-contrib] to find many of them.
+Take a look at the [Upbound Marketplace][upbound-marketplace] to find many of them.
 Keep in mind that you can mix and match managed resources from different providers within a `Composition` to create Composite Resources.
 For example you might use provider-aws and provider-sql to create an XR that provisions an `RDSInstance` then creates an SQL `Database` and `User`, or provider-gcp and